praxiomlabs/mcpkit/CONTRIBUTING.md

 - Place unit tests in the same file as the code
 - Place integration tests in `tests/`
-- Use `mcp-testing` utilities for complex tests
+- Use `mcpkit-testing` utilities for complex tests

 ```rust
 #[cfg(test)]